 Your Cloud Storage bucket must be in a region or multi-region that is compatible with the region or multi-region of the destination dataset in BigQuery.Colocate your Cloud Storage buckets for transferring data.

-- If your BigQuery dataset is in a multi-regional location, the Cloud Storage bucket containing the data you're transferring must be in a regional or multi-regional bucket in the same location.
-For example, if your BigQuery dataset is in the EU, the Cloud Storage bucket must be in a regional or multi-regional bucket in the EU.
+- If your BigQuery dataset is in a multi-region, the Cloud Storage bucket containing the data you're transferring must be in the same multi-region or in a location that is contained within the multi-region.
+For example, if your BigQuery dataset is in the `EU` multi-region, the Cloud Storage bucket can be located in the `europe-west1` Belgium region, which is within the EU.

-- If your dataset is in a regional location, your Cloud Storage bucket must be a regional bucket in the same location.
-For example, if your dataset is in the Tokyo region, your Cloud Storage bucket must be a regional bucket in Tokyo.
+- If your dataset is in a region, your Cloud Storage bucket must be in the same region.
+For example, if your dataset is in the `asia-northeast1` Tokyo region, your Cloud Storage bucket cannot be in the `ASIA` multi-region.

 For detailed information about transfers and regions, see Dataset locations and transfers.